SafeCare BC Logo

 In long-term care, relationships with residents often grow quietly and deeply over time.
 Care providers may experience grief that feels invisible or unacknowledged.

-This webinar offers a compassionate space to explore that grief, validate your experience, and provide practical strategies for your coping with the grief experienced in the workplace.
-We’ll explore how grief presents itself in care environments and discuss ways to support both yourself and others through the experience.
+This webinar offered a compassionate space to explore that grief, validate your experience, and provided practical strategies for coping with the grief experienced in the workplace.
+Our presenters explored how grief presents itself in care environments and discussed ways to support both yourself and others through the experience.

 You're not alone—your grief is real and it matters.